enricocid/GROMACS_compilation_pymol_install_win64/README.md

 $ nmake
 ```

-**7) Copy the GROMACS library**
+**7) Linking to GROMACS binaries**

-- Create a new folder
+- Create a new folder, for example "Gromacs"
-- Copy "bin, lib, share" folder from "build" into the newly created folder.
+- Copy the "bin, lib, share" folders from "build" into the newly created folder.
+Place it under "C:/" or wherever You want.
-- Create a .bat file with the following content:
+- Create a .bat file linking to this folder:

 ```
  @set "PATH=[path\to\Gromacs]\bin;%PATH%"